Kingdom of Yugoslavia: Constituent assembly to dictatorship

 The results left Nikola Pašić in a very strong position as the Democrats had no choice but to ally with the Radicals if they wanted to get their concept of a centralized Yugoslavia through.
 Pašić was always careful to keep open the option of a deal with the Croatian opposition.
-The Democrats and the Radicals were not quite strong enough to get the constitution through on their own and they made an alliance with the Yugoslav Muslim Organization (JMO).
-The Muslim party sought and got concessions over the preservation of Bosnia in its borders and how the land reform would affect Muslim landowners in Bosnia.

 The Croatian Republican Peasant Party refused to swear allegiance to the King on the grounds that this presumed that Yugoslavia would be a monarchy, something that it contended only the Constituent Assembly could decide.
 The party was unable to take its seats.
+Most of the opposition, though initially taking their seats, declared boycotts as time passed.
+With the boycotts, there were few formal votes against.

+The electoral success of the communists and the large-scale worker strikes and protests they had instigated led to the government to enact the Obznana on 29 December 1920, a decree which all but banned them.

-Most of the opposition though initially taking their seats declared boycotts as time went so that there were few votes against.
-However, the constitution decided against 1918 agreement between the State of Slovenes, Croats and Serbs and the Kingdom of Serbia, which stated that a 66% majority that 50% plus one vote would be needed to pass, irrespective of how many voted against.
-Only last minute concessions to Džemijet, a group of Muslims from Macedonia and Kosovo, saved it.
+The Constitutional Assembly decided to override the 1918 agreement between the State of Slovenes, Croats and Serbs and the Kingdom of Serbia, which had stated that a 66% majority that 50% plus one vote would be needed to pass, irrespective of how many voted against.

+The Democrats and the Radicals were still not quite strong enough to get the constitution through on their own, and they made an alliance with the Yugoslav Muslim Organization (JMO).
+This Muslim party sought and got concessions over the preservation of Bosnia in its borders and how the land reform would affect Muslim landowners in Bosnia.
+Even with the JMO votes, last minute concessions to Džemijet, another group of Muslims from Macedonia and Kosovo, were necessary to get the vote to pass.